White Glove Delivery USA: What It Is, Cost & Insurance (2026)

 - The item is heavy, delicate, or awkward (sectional sofa, 300-lb treadmill, panel refrigerator, glass tabletop, framed art)

-- On-site setup and customer education reduce returns/support tickets
+- On-site setup and customer education reduce returns and support tickets

 - A failed delivery is costly (re-delivery fees, damage risk, reputation impact)